 Maria Sharapova was just 18 when she was first dubbed world tennis number one.

-15 years later, she’s calling time on her career after reaching that title five times, winning five Grand Slams, 36 titles and being named the highest-paid female athlete in the world for 11 consecutive years.
+In February 2020, she called time on her career after reaching that title five times, winning five Grand Slams, 36 titles, and being named the highest-paid female athlete in the world for 11 consecutive years.

-Aged 32, Sharapova says it’s time to say goodbye to the sport that “showed me the world,” telling Vanity Fair she is ready to “scale another mountain, to compete on a different type of terrain.”
+Aged 33, Sharapova said it’s time to say goodbye to the sport that "showed me the world," telling Vanity Fair she is ready to "scale another mountain, to compete on a different type of terrain."

 But the tennis great’s career hasn’t just been about trophies and titles – long dubbed the "ice queen" by the world’s media – a drug scandal in 2016 saw the Russian champion’s career buckle, and since then she’s struggled to reach the same dizzying heights she once dominated.

-WATCH: Maria Sharapova on the loneliness of sport.
+Watch: Maria Sharapova on the loneliness of sport.
+Post continues below

 A "lonely" childhood.